Aitbytes/Securite-Cloud-Projet-Long/content/docs/Core_Security_Challenges_in_Cloud_Environments.md

 On August 31, 2014, a massive leak of private celebrity photos flooded Reddit.
 These intimate images, stolen from some of the most high-profile actresses, models, singers, and athletes, quickly spread across the internet.
-The leak, dubbed *The Fappening*, gained immediate traction, with a subreddit dedicated to the images amassing over 100,000 followers in just 24 hours.
 Despite efforts to contain the spread, copies of the photos appeared on underground forums and other websites, dominating headlines for weeks.

-Investigations into the hack revealed that private photos had initially surfaced on the imageboard *4chan* and the obscure forum *Anon-IB*, both known for anonymously sharing explicit content.
-On August 26, 2014, an Anon-IB user claimed that members of a private group had accessed and obtained nude photos of Jennifer Lawrence, among other celebrities.
+Investigations into the hack revealed that private photos had initially surfaced on the imageboard *4chan* and the obscure forum *Anon-IB*.
+On August 26, 2014, an Anon-IB user claimed that members of a private group had accessed and obtained nude photos of celebrities.
 Initially, the stolen photos were traded or sold in underground communities, with collectors amassing images in hopes of profiting.
 However, on August 31, someone decided to release the entire collection publicly on *4chan*, igniting the scandal.

 Further digging led to a secretive group within Anon-IB called *Stol*, consisting of several men across the United States.
-These individuals, ranging from a teacher to a bank teller, engaged in hacking and trading stolen private images, primarily targeting celebrities.
+These individuals engaged in hacking and trading stolen private images, primarily targeting celebrities.
 Their methods involved phishing attacks, tricking victims into revealing their Apple iCloud credentials, granting them access to personal photo libraries.

 The hack exposed major vulnerabilities in cloud security, prompting Apple to strengthen iCloud protections.
 Multiple individuals were